Hammerill/Sand-Box2D-levels/docs/README-level-file.md

   * `attached` - camera is attached to some object and spectates them.
 Zooming is allowed, but not movement.
 - `attached_id` - ID of the object to be spectated when camera type is attached (more [here](./README-objects.md/#id)).
 Ignored when `type` is not `attached`.
+- `attached_remain` - value that shows how many percents are left each frame when spectating object.
+If you leave 0, it will spectate object strictly, without smooth effect (it encounters object by 100% each frame).
+When you set 10, it means that camera is going to encounter object by 90%, which means that you're gonna see smooth effect.
+If you set 100, camera won't move at all (it encounters object by 0% each frame, i.e. it's just static).
+If you set >100, camera will fly away from object (no sense to do that).
+Ignored when `type` is not `attached`.
 - `zoom` - can user change camera zoom in game (true/false)?
 - `move` - can user move camera in game?
 Ignored when `type` is `attached`.
 - `x` and `y` - starting position of the camera in Box2D meters